-Airflow numbers aren’t far off from the Dyson V10 which enables it to clean most debris quite well.
+Airflow numbers aren’t far off from the Dyson V10, which enables it to clean most debris quite thoroughly.

-In terms of surface pick up, the F8 scored above average in nearly all tests except for the large debris test with Cheerios.
+In terms of surface pick up, the F8 scored above average in nearly all tests except for the massive debris test with Cheerios.

 Using this vacuum to clean a large pile of cereal will result in clogging.
 Other than that hiccup, it was able to work almost flawlessly in the other tests.

 Roidmi has pretty good parts availability – from the brush roll to filters, and several vendors are selling on Amazon.

 The only issue I have (so far) is the availability of batteries.

 I hope that Roidmi follows through with what they told me about having replacement batteries and the special tool to remove the screws.